-- 18. The council's strategic objectives and individual divisional operational objectives are the starting point for the management of risk.
+18. The council's strategic objectives and individual divisional operational objectives are the starting point for the management of risk.
 Managers should not think about risk in isolation but consider events that might affect the council's achievement of its objectives.
-Strategic risks are linked to strategic objectives and operational risks linked to divisional service delivery objectives, therefore, day to day activities need, as a minimum, to be identified and monitored.
-This is best done by the effective implementation of the risk management process with the use of risk assessments/risk registers (Appendix 3). - 19.
-Risk management is to be driven top down, bottom up and across, to ensure risks are appropriately considered.
+Strategic risks are linked to strategic objectives and operational risks linked to divisional service delivery objectives, therefore, risks that could result from day to day activities need, as a minimum, to be identified and monitored.
+This is best done by the effective implementation of the risk management process with the use of risk assessments/risk registers (Appendix 3a for the reporting of service, divisional and strategic risks via a risk register - see paragraph 34 for detail) which must be maintained and updated on a continuous basis and reviewed formally, every 4 months as per the reporting cycle at divisional and strategic level.
+However, at management level and below this will be more frequent.
+An action plan should be in place to address the controls raised in the risk register/assessment.
+A formal action plan is compulsory for each strategic risk (See Appendix 4 for control plan template).

+- 19. Risk management is to be driven top down, bottom up and across, to ensure risks are appropriately considered.
 To achieve this, managers should encourage participation with their staff/peers in the process, through regular discussions/reviews.
 The risk management process seeks to work with and support the business and not add a layer of bureaucracy or create masses of paperwork. - 20.
-The process below should be implemented by managers and staff at all levels to identify, assess, control, monitor and report their risks.
-Risk management is intended to help managers and staff achieve their objectives safely and is not intended to hinder or restrict them.
-The aim is not to become risk averse.
+The process below should be implemented by managers and staff at all levels to identify, assess, control, monitor and report risks.
+Risk management is intended to help managers and staff achieve their aims and objectives safely.
+It is not the intention to hinder or restrict them in delivering the objective in question and the aim is not to become risk averse.
 The process ensures that a consistent risk management methodology is in place and implemented across all the diverse activities of the council. - 21.
 There are five key steps in the risk management process.
 These stages are covered in greater detail in the Risk Management Toolkit a step-by-step guide to risk management at LCC which is available to all members, managers and staff via the REBR pages on SharePoint.